 We suggest that you ask the collector for copies of documentation such as transaction receipts and statements that are associated with the fraudulent account.
 You should also ask the collector and the creditor to send you their fraud affidavit form.
 If a debt collector learns that you may be the victim of identity theft, the collector must: (1) Notify the original creditor about the fraud or identity theft, (2) Give you information about the debt, such as account applications and statements.

 Many states have a statute of limitations that limits the amount of time a debt collector has to file a lawsuit.
 A debt that is older than the state law allows for a collector to sue you is said to be "time barred."
 This does not mean, however, that a debt collector can't attempt to collect the debt.
-A state's statute of limitations may be as long as ten years but is usually three to six years.
+A state's statute of limitations may be as long as fifteen years but is usually three to six years.

 If you are still being contacted about a debt that is this old, quite likely this account has been sold and perhaps resold a number of times.
 There is a thriving business in debt reselling.
 Some companies buy old debt for pennies on the dollar.
 Companies then stand to reap huge profits if you agree to pay the original amount owed.
 As we have said, there is no statute of limitations on how long a collection effort can go on.
 When the debt is older than your state's statute of limitations allows for a lawsuit, the debt is said be "time barred."
 The FTC provides guidance on Time-Barred Debts.

 In cases where the debt is believed to be an error, it is important to address this issue as soon as possible.
 If the debtor agrees to pay a debt that is not theirs, they are technically acknowledging the debt and may get a negative entry on their credit report even after it has been paid.